 Why A Tram?

 Many countries have seen the need for efficient and sustainable methods of transport that is both cost-effective and kind to the environment.
 Quality of life and good health are seen as highly desirable.
-As a result, we have seen cities around the world introduce and enforce traffic restrictions to attempt to reduce the levels of road traffic and the resulting harmful & damaging air pollution.
+As a result, we have seen cities around the world introduce and enforce traffic restrictions in an attempt to reduce levels of road traffic and the resulting harmful & damaging air pollution.

-Enquiries from residents, communities, elected representatives, media, businesses and other stakeholders are welcome - Please use the contact form below!
+Enquiries from residents, communities, elected representatives, media, businesses and other stakeholders are welcome.